What is Hemoglobin?

 • Vitamin B12 or folate deficiency

-• Chronic diseases (e.g., kidney disease, cancer)
+• Chronic diseases such as kidney disease or cancer

 • Bone marrow disorders